Table of Contents

 Hyaluronic acid can be found in serums (pure hyaluronic acid serum) it can also be found in creams, soaps and lotions too.
 You can use the cream or serum.
 But to get the most out of hyaluronic acid, we recommend you should use hyaluronic acid serum.

 Tretinoin is derived from Vitamin A, (from the family of retinoids), which is used in treatment of acne/pimples and slows down visual sign of premature aging.
 Which comes in different brand names such as Retin-a, A,ret, Renova, Avita.
 And also comes in different percentage, 0.025%, 0.05%, and 0.1%.

 - 0.1%: Strongest or highest percentage.

-    How does Tretinion Fade Stretch Marks?
+How Does Tretinoin Fade Stretch Marks?

 When tretinion is applied on stretch marks, it rebuilds collagen, by boosting the skin’s collagen production level, and increase cell turnover.
 Collagen is responsible for the elasticity and firmness of the skin.
 When the collagen production in the skin is stimulated, this significantly improves the skin texture, thereby smoothening out stretch marks making them look more like your normal skin (less visible).
-Although it’s adviced to moisturize after using tretinion as it dries out the skin, and that’s why we have hyaluronic acid.
+Although it’s adviced to moisturize after using tretinoin as it dries out the skin, and that’s why we have hyaluronic acid.

 You can as well use retinol products instead.
-Since tretinion and retinol are all derivative of vitamin A under the family of retinoids.
+Since tretinoin and retinol are all derivative of vitamin A under the family of retinoids.
 You can check out our review of best retinol serums and creams in the market which worths your money.

 Having seen what these two ingredients are capable of, then imagine their combination together.
 Using Tretinion and Hyaluronic acid (either in lotion or serum form) will smoothen your stretch marks making them blend with your skin.